 Julie Dash is Distinguished Professor in the Arts at Spelman College’s Department of Art and Visual Culture.
-In 1991, filmmaker Dash broke through racial and gender boundaries with her Sundance award-winning film (Best Cinematography) Daughters of the Dust, and she became the first African American woman to have a wide theatrical release of her feature film.
-In 2004, The Library of Congress placed Daughters of the Dust in the National Film Registry where it joins a select group of American films preserved and protected as national treasures by the Librarian of Congress.
-Dash is the only African American woman with a feature film that has been inducted into the National Film Registry.
+In 1991, filmmaker Dash broke through racial and gender boundaries with her Sundance award-winning film (Best Cinematography) Daughters of the Dust.
+With its release, she became the first African-American woman to have a wide theatrical release of a feature film.
+In 2004, the Library of Congress placed Daughters of the Dust in the National Film Registry where it joins a select group of American films preserved and protected as national treasures by the Librarian of Congress.
+Dash is the only African-American woman with a feature film that has been inducted into the National Film Registry.
 Dash is the recent recipient of numerous awards including the New York Film Critics Special Award; the 2017 Robert Smalls Merit and Achievement Award; and the Visionary Award from Women in Film, Washington, DC.
 She served as the 2017 Time-Warner Visiting Professor at Howard University, and a Distinguished Professor of Cinema, Television and Emerging Media (CTEMS) at Morehouse College (2015-2017).
 Dash recently directed multiple episodes of the award-winning dramatic series,

 Dash published Daughters of the Dust: A Novel (New York: Dutton Books, 1997) and Daughters of the Dust: The Making of an African American Woman’s Film (New York: The New Press, 1992).
-Recent retrospectives of her narrative film work have been held in Beijing and Hong Kong University, China; Charleston, SC, Creteil, France; Taipei, Taiwan; and Philadelphia, PA.
-Dash also served as chair of the International Jury at the Kerala International Film Festival, India.
+Recent retrospectives of her narrative film work have been held in Sweden, Beijing and Hong Kong University, China; Charleston, South Carolina, Creteil, France; Taipei, Taiwan; and Philadelphia, Pennsylvania.
+She also served as chair of the International Jury at the Kerala International Film Festival in India.